SteveBenz/ProgressiveColonizationSystem/README.md

    2.  (complete) The ability to create a station in kerban's SOI and rank up the "Tiers" of agriponics
    3.  (complete) The ability for Kerbals to run out of supply and get grumpy (turn into Tourists)
    4.  (complete) Grumpy Kerbals will get happy again upon return to Kerban
-   5.  (sortakinda) Need appropriate crew to do agroponics and research
+   5.  (complete) Need appropriate crew to do agroponics and research
    6.  (complete) Can't do research on Agriponics T3 in Kerbin's SoI
 3. (complete)Basic Progression - the ability to plan a mission to Duna
    1.  (complete) Kerbals can do agriculture on the Mun or Minmus